Where is Hakuba?

 Getting there by bus

-Bus is the most popular way to get to Hakuba and also the easiest way to get there if you’re going directly from Narita Airport (services currently suspended due to COVID-19).
+Bus is the most popular way to get to Hakuba and also the easiest way to get there if you’re going directly from Narita Airport.
 One of the reasons it’s popular is because you don’t have to cart your oversized luggage around through crowded stations and trains.
 Maneuvering a 2 meter long board bag up and down the escalators of a busy train station in Tokyo can be an ordeal!
 For the 2022/23 season, Nagano Snow Shuttle is operating two services a day from either Haneda or Narita to Hakuba with fares ranging from ¥10,800 to ¥12,000.
 There still isn’t as much demand as in previous seasons, so there is a transfer to a bus operated by the same company at Nagano Station.
 Booking in advance is essential.

 From Tokyo, there are regular services operated by a number of bus companies that leave from the Shinjuku Bus Terminal which is located across from the South Exit of Shinjuku Station.
 The travel time is mainly determined by whether it’s a day bus or a night bus.
 Journeys during the day take about 5 and a quarter hours, while overnight buses take between 7 and 8 hours.
 Adult fares range from ¥4,000 and ¥6,100 depending on the day of the week and how far in advance you book your seat.